Woodley Park station

-Woodley Park station (also known as Woodley Park–Zoo / Adams Morgan) is an underground station on the Red Line of the Washington Metro.
+Woodley Park station (also known as Woodley Park–Zoo/Adams Morgan) is an underground station on the Red Line of the Washington Metro.
 Located at 24th Street and Connecticut Avenue Northwest, it serves the neighborhoods of Woodley Park and Adams Morgan in Northwest Washington.

 Station layout

 Woodley Park was the first in the system to deviate from the waffle-like coffers found at most underground stations in downtown Washington, instead using a simpler four-coffer arch.
 The advantage of the four-coffer arch was that it was pre-cast in Winchester, Virginia, and then hauled underground and installed on-site, while the waffle-style arches used in other stations had to be cast in place.
 This was done as a cost-saving measure.

 Access to the station's mezzanine is provided by two sets of three escalators, connected by a short walkway just underneath street level.
 The entrance is located at the southwest corner of Connecticut Avenue and Woodley Road.
 An elevator connects to the street with the mezzanine, which contains fare control and access to the island platform.
+The station also has a knockout panel for an unbuilt pedestrian tunnel just below street level.

 Like other stations on the Red Line constructed with rock-tunneling methods, it is rather deep, at 150 feet below ground.
 After Forest Glen, it is the second deepest station in the system.
 The escalators have a vertical rise of 102 feet; they are the longest in the District of Columbia and the third longest on the Metrorail system (behind Wheaton and Bethesda).